Seydou Doumbia

-Seydou Doumbia ([sɛdu dumbja]; born 31 December 1987) is an Ivorian former professional association footballer who played as a forward.
+Seydou Doumbia ([sɛdu dumbja]; born 31 December 1987) is an Ivorian former professional footballer who played as a forward.

 After beginning his career in the Ivory Coast and Japan, he arrived in Europe in 2008 to play for Swiss club Young Boys, where he was the top scorer and player of the year in the Swiss Super League in both of his seasons.
 In 2010, he signed for CSKA Moscow for a reported fee of €15 million, where he won six domestic honours and was twice the Russian Premier League's top scorer.
 He was transferred to Roma in 2015, and spent much of his tenure out on loan, including the 2016–17 season at Basel, where he won the league, Swiss Cup and was top scorer for a third time.

 Doumbia made his international debut for the Ivory Coast in 2008.
 He was part of their squads at the 2010 FIFA World Cup and the Africa Cup of Nations in 2012 and 2015, winning the latter tournament.

 Club career

 Early career

 Doumbia started his career at the Inter FC youth academy and started playing at second division partner club AS Athlétic Adjamé in 2003.
 He joined second division team Toumodi on loan for the 2004–05 season, and was on loan in 2005 at AS Denguélé, where he became Côte d'Ivoire Premier Division top scorer with 15 goals.
-In 2006, he moved to Japan, where he played for Kashiwa Reysol and then Tokushima Vortis.
-He left Asia on a free transfer and signed for BSC Young Boys in Europe in the summer of 2008, before failing a trial in Rapid Bucharest.
+In 2006, he moved to Japan, where he played for Kashiwa Reysol and then Tokushima Vortis until 2008, when his contract expired.